Priya-Raut/microservices-intro/README.md

 Way to overcome it: Use Client Side load balancing using Ribbon

-### Using Client Side Load Balancing using Ribbon
+### Steps for using Client Side Load Balancing using Ribbon
-- Add dependency spring-cloud-starter-netflix-ribbon in pom.xml
+1. Add dependency spring-cloud-starter-netflix-ribbon in pom.xml
-- Add @RibbonClient annotation to proxy interface of the service to be called
+2. Add @RibbonClient annotation to proxy interface of the service to be called
-- Remove url of the service from @FeignClient annotation
+3. Remove url of the service from @FeignClient annotation
-- Give urls with ports in application.properties
+4. Give urls with ports in application.properties

 Disadvantage: